jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

 ## College
 I tried to become a medical doctor first.
 It took two years before I figured out that I wouldn't be a good one.
 By then, all of my pre-med requirements were completed, but a sunk cost is a sunk cost.
 A bit more thoughtfully, I changed my major to Computer Science.

-At the time CS students were required to choose a concentration, mine was Computer Networking.
-I discovered that I enjoyed reading IETF RFCs [^1] -- _yes, really enjoy_, so naturally, I implemented my own Internet Relay Chat client [^2], moderated `#linux` and `#java` on EFnet [^3], and chatted with the various colorful and shadowy characters that hung out there at the edge of a new and wild digital frontier.
+At the time CS students were required to choose a concentration, so I chose Computer Networking, where I discovered that I enjoyed reading IETF RFCs [^1]. _Yes, really enjoy_, so naturally, I implemented my own Internet Relay Chat client [^2], moderated `#linux` and `#java` on EFnet [^3], and chatted with the various colorful and shadowy characters that hung out there at the edge of a new and wild digital frontier.
 Then the internet became important, so it seems to have worked out.

 When I wasn't studying or goofing off, I also worked for Mr. Bruce Williams, a no-nonsense system administrator who ran IT for the Computer Science department.
 I got to build Windows NT servers, make CAT5 cables, and tinker with networks, which was far more fun than it should have been for a part-time job.
 I had no doubt that I would be a network admin or sysadmin after graduating.
 Whups!